jyothika-aiml/sdn-broadcast-traffic-control/README.md

 - Communication between hosts using unicast traffic

 ### Restricted
-- Broadcast traffic is limited to prevent unnecessary flooding
+- Broadcast traffic is filtered to prevent unnecessary flooding

 ### Broadcast Handling
 - Broadcast packets are detected at the controller
-- Unnecessary broadcast traffic is filtered to improve efficiency
+- Unnecessary broadcast traffic is dropped to improve efficiency

 ---